GREENVILLE IS SERIOUS ABOUT LEARNING FROM OTHER COMMUNITIES.

-Past visit destinations have included: Austin, Pittsburgh, Dublin/Galway, Orlando, Boston/Providence, Baltimore, Indianapolis, Birmingham/Valencia.
+Past visit destinations have included: Raleigh-Durham, Austin, Pittsburgh, Dublin/Galway, Orlando, Boston/Providence, Baltimore, Indianapolis, Birmingham.

 In between each visit, time is spent on the ground in Greenville exploring our own development initiatives, fostering new ideas and developing action plans that will enhance the future of Greenville.

 The 2019 visit will be to Columbus, OH September 23-25.
 Learn more here.

 OTHER COMMUNITIES ARE SERIOUS ABOUT LEARNING FROM GREENVILLE.